BattModels/asimtools/docs/usage.rst

 for setting up ASE atoms objects using the same interface.
 If an asimmodule requires a single or multiple atoms objects as input, they are provided as either an ``image`` dictionary for a single Atoms object or ``images`` for a list of Atoms objects as part of the ``args`` section.
 Below are the different ways to get an atoms object.
-Downloading images from MaterialsProject and Generating them from Pymatgen will implemented in future.
+Downloading images from The Materials Project and Generating them from Pymatgen will be implemented in future.

 For a detailed description of the API, see :func:`asimtools.utils.get_atoms`